umass-gis/workshops/content/basics-qgis/index.md

 # Learn the Basics of QGIS

-This is an evolving workshop that is geared towards newcomers to GIS.
+If you're brand new to GIS, this is the workshop for you!
 By the end of the workshop, you will be able to:
 * Understand the capabilities of GIS
 * Open geospatial data in QGIS
 * Identify the coordinate system of the data